Aviatrix CloudWAN FAQ¶

 - Centrally Managed Use the single pane of glass to both provision and monitor router health and stats.

-How does CloudWAN work?¶
+How does CloudWAN work in AWS?¶

 CloudWAN leverages AWS Global Accelerator and the AWS backbone for the shortest latency path to the cloud.

 For example, if the application is in us-west-2 and you have a branch office in Singapore country.
 If you built an IPSEC tunnel to the gateway in us-west-2 without deploying CloudWAN, the traffic initiated from Singapore typically traverse through many ISP carriers and eventually to AWS us-west-2.
 On the other hand, with CloudWAN, traffic from Singapore gets to the first ISP, hops onto the AWS edge in the area and moves through the uncongested AWS backbone to us-west-2.
 Both latency and jitter should be minimal.

 Can I use CloudWAN just to manage the Cisco routers?¶